Mithun-Nag/Amber_Apo_Protein_Run/README.md

 the workflow can be easily adapted to other HPC clusters or even a local AMBER installation.

 **Important:**
-- On ACCRE, the notebook loads the required Amber modules automatically.
+- On ACCRE, the notebook loads the required Amber modules.
 - On other systems, adjust the module load lines to match your environment.
 - If modules are not available, you can source Amber manually at the top of the notebook: